Authors: Responsible Financial Access team, Finance, Competitiveness & Innovation Global Practice, World Bank

 How can such measures be implemented?

 As a first step, regulators should assess the main risks and harms that are affecting consumers in their own jurisdictions.
 Then, they should determine how to implement measures quickly to address key risks.
-Where regulators have existing legal powers with respect to financial consumer protection, such powers such be leveraged to issue short-term measures such as those noted above.
+Where regulators have existing legal powers with respect to financial consumer protection, such powers should be leveraged to issue short-term measures such as those noted above.

 However, lack of specialized legal powers does not mean no action is possible.
 Directives or circulars that rely on the general authority of a regulator can be considered, or voluntary guidance combined with moral suasion.
 In all cases, close dialogue between regulators and industry will be crucial given the immediate risk of harm to consumers and the rapidly changing nature of the crisis.